Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_part_2.md

 The utility `_getActor()` function lets us pass its return value directly to our clamped handler to restrict it to be called for actors in the set managed by `ActorManager`.
 Calls for addresses other than these are not interesting to us because they wouldn't have been able to successfully deposit into the system since only the actors in the `ActorManager` are minted tokens in our setup.

 > Clamping using the `_getActor()` function above in the call to `morpho_liquidate` would only result in self liquidations because the `asActor` modifier on the `morpho_liquidate` function would be called by the same actor.
-To allow liquidations by a different actor than the one being liquidated you could simply pass an entropy value to the clamped handler and use it to grab an actor from the array returned by `_getActors()`.
+To allow liquidations by a different actor than the one being liquidated you could simply pass an entropy value to the clamped handler and use it to grab an actor from the actor array like: `otherActor = _getActors()[entropy % _getActors().length]`.

 ## Echidna Results